 - Unexplained sweating

 Pulmonary embolism can be life-threatening.
 If you have symptoms of a pulmonary embolism, seek emergency medical help immediately.

-An aortic dissection is a serious condition in which a tear develops in the inner layer of the aorta, the large blood vessel branching off the heart.
-Blood surges through this tear into the middle layer of the aorta, causing the inner and middle layers to separate (dissect).
-If the blood-filled channel ruptures through the outside aortic wall, aortic dissection is usually fatal.
+An aortic dissection is a tear in the inner layer of the aorta, the large blood vessel branching off the heart.
+Blood rushes through this tear into the middle layer of the aorta, causing the inner and middle layers to separate (dissect).
+Aortic dissection is a life-threatening condition that needs emergency medical treatment.

 Typical signs and symptoms include: